Steafen97/Cielo-Mobile-Apps/README.md

 cloths materials.

 ## Technology Used
-Javascript, React Native, Firebase, Expo.
+Technology that used in this mobile apps is Javascript, React Native, Firebase, Expo.

 ## Figma Mock Up
 Apps mock up can be seen in https://www.figma.com/file/Pqe5zcU3spShA7Hstquuak/Cielo?node-id=0%3A1